 Alice Morgan Wright/Edith Goode Trust

 No website.
+This Trust only receives international grant proposals for consideration.
 Contact Donna Pease, Humane Society International, at email@example.com each year after July 1 for grant opportunities; deadline each year is August 31.

 Animal Disaster Funding